 Challenge assumptions

-4. Select and share one or two ideas that you would like work on to improve the Questioning Attitude when you come back to your practice/group/department:
+4. Select and share one or two ideas that you would like work on to improve the Questioning Attitude in your practice/group/department:

 3. List potential barriers to improve the Questioning Attitude in your practice/group/department: